-I meet many people who run their own business and maybe got started a little by accident, or picked up their first client through a network and then went on to grow the business.
-They then get busy with client work and whilst they know that they should have a content plan, or even a marketing plan, time just rushes on and life is just too busy.
+I have come across many service-based small business owners who run their own business and maybe got started a little by accident, or picked up their first client through a network and then went on to grow the business.
+They then get busy with client work and whilst they know that they should have a content plan or even a marketing plan, time rushes on and life is too busy.

-I thought that as the summer period can be a little like January and be quieter than other months, it is a good time to look at how to create a content marketing plan and help free up some time further down the road when you are ready to scale your content efforts.
+As the country gently starts easing out of lockdown and people get to grips with how life is now, even if you already had a plan it is a good time re-assess the basics of your marketing and objectives.
+You might want to understand how to create a content marketing plan and help free up some time further down the road when you are ready to scale your content efforts.

 I won’t talk about your objectives in this post, as I think I have covered the benefits of content marketing in my last post, but be clear in your mind what you are creating content for; whether it be brand awareness or to generate leads into your business.